polysimtools/pysimm/Examples/09_cassandra_simulations/nvt/README.md

 ### Creating/changing the simulation properties

-The properties of the Cassandra simulation for the pysimm.cassandra module are provided in the form of a dictionary in which the key is the property name and the value (depending on the property itself) can be integer, float, string or another dictionary.
+The properties of the Cassandra simulation for the pysimm.cassandra module are provided by the dictionary in which the key is the property name and the value (depending on the property itself) can be integer, float, string or another dictionary.
 Thus, all required Cassandra simulation properties can be specified directly in the Python script file by creating the dictionary.
 Alternatively, the cassandra object can read and interpret the proper Cassandra input file.
 If the file does not specify all properties required for certain type of simulations, they will be set to the default ones.